stefanue/wdc-toolkit/packages/toolkit/UPGRADING.md

 In theory wdc-toolkit can be installed with any npm version >= 6, however we don't recommend npm < 7.

 ~~If you're getting an install error due to conflicting prettier dependencies, we recommend updating to npm 8.
 There's an [known issue](https://github.com/WordPress/gutenberg/issues/39208) with `@wordpress/eslint-plugin` that can break installations of wdc-toolkit when using npm < 8.
-Alternatively if you're not on npm 8, you can try pinning `prettier` to `2.4.1` in your package.json to force npm install the version toolkit uses.~~ Fixed in [#166](https://github.com/10up/wdc-toolkit/pull/166)
+Alternatively if you're not on npm 8, you can try pinning `prettier` to `2.4.1` in your package.json to force npm install the version toolkit uses.~~

 ### BrowserSync packages have been removed by default.